ms-jpq/defcon604-2023/README.md

 process1 | process2 | process3
 ```

+My goals in this essay isn't to explore the quirks of the `SHELL` programming languages, of which there are many.
+Rather, this is a distillation of the useful **semantics of process composition**.

 ---

 ## Case Study: Recursive Bash HTTP Server

 For pedagogical purposes, this is my favorite program.
+I will break down the _interesting bits_.

 ```bash
 #!/usr/bin/env -S -- bash -Eeu -O dotglob -O nullglob -O extglob -O failglob -O globstar